usnistgov/trojai-baseline-pruning/README.md

 - Pruning Method: Remove, Reset, and Trim
 - Sampling Method: Random, Uniform, and Targeted
 - Ranking Method: L1, L2, L_infinity, and Stdev
-- Number of images used: nD (used for evaluating accuracy of pruned models)
+- Number of images/examples used: nD (used for evaluating accuracy of pruned models)
 - Number of samples: nS (i.e., pruned models to be evaluated)
 - Sampling proportion: p (proportion of filters to be removed in each layer)

-**Note 1:** The current implementation removes conv2D and batch normalization modules in each layer.
+**Note 1:** The current implementation removes {conv2D, batch normalization} modules in each layer for Round 1-4, {GRU, LSTM, Linear} modules for Rounds 5 and 6, and {Linear} module for Round 7.
 The configurations are set in the main trojan detection classes.

 **Note 2:** The execution does not require GPU.